lorin/systems-thinking/README.md

 ## Schools

+I call these different *schools* of systems thinking, but it's just my own categorization.

 ### Signals and systems (EE)

 If you say *systems* to an electrical engineering major, they will likely think